 Looking for an easy, hearty, taco bake with Fritos or taco casserole recipe?
 This Frito Casserole with Fresh Guacamole must be on your radar.
 This Frito casserole is full of delicious taco flavors and topped with everyone’s favorite corn chip.

-Pair this Frito taco casserole with guacamole, and you’ve got the perfect combo for Taco Tuesday.
+A healthy dollop of fresh guacamole on top of this Frito taco casserole, and you’ve got the perfect dish for Taco Tuesday or any other night for that matter!
 This taco bake with Fritos is always a big hit!

 Frito Pie Casserole with Fresh Guacamole